TDPrabhu/Capstone-Project/README.md

 # Capstone-Project
-Data modeling with Redshift and build an ETL pipeline using Python.

 **Objective :**  To Anlayse on the visa type of the immigrants and maximum number of visa type each states owns .